UCL/rsd-engineeringcourse/session01/03issues.md

 Development goes in *cycles*.

+Cycles range in length from a week to three months.

 In a given cycle:

 * Decide which features should be implemented
 * Decide which bugs should be fixed

-Move these issues from the Backlog into the current cycle.
+* Move these issues from the Backlog into the current cycle.
 (Aka Sprint)

-Cycles range in length from a week to three months.

 GitHub issues
 -------------